Cookie consent management tool by TermsFeed Ice Skating Holidays on Natural Ice, Sweden | Nature Travels

 During breakfast you will prepare lunch packages for your days out on the ice.
 Based on the latest weather and ice forecast information, you will head out to the best possible skating area for the day.
 Once at the lake, you will begin by examining the ice before readying your equipment.
 You will skate in a line, led by your guide, who will be checking the ice and ensure that you avoid any potential weak spots.
 The speed and distance covered during the day will be tailored to the level of the group and ice conditions.

-A sauna before dinner is a wonderful way to soothe tired muscles and the perfect environment in which to reflect on the day's adventures with your fellow skaters.
+If available at the accommodation for your tour, a sauna before dinner is a wonderful way to soothe tired muscles and the perfect environment in which to reflect on the day's adventures with your fellow skaters.
 If conditions allow, there may even be the chance for a moonlight skating trip later in the evening!

 Departure